 - Drive seniors to and from outings

-- Help manage mobility equipment or medications
+- Manage mobility equipment like walkers, wheelchairs, or canes

-- Accompany clients throughout the activity
+- Accompany clients during the entire activity

-- Provide real-time updates to family members
+- Offer real-time updates to family members

 → One client in Fairport shared, “My dad hadn’t been to a museum in 10 years.
 Our Care Advocate took him last month and he’s still talking about it.”